Upcoming Courses & Programs

 • Introduction to NESC loading/strength requirements and compliance

-• Overhead line insulation and lightning protection
+• Overhead distribution grounding, insulation coordination and overvoltage protection

-Audio/Webcam: You will need to enable computer audio to listen and speak (alternatively a call-in number will be provided) and you will also need a webcam, so you can fully engage in the small group breakout session and group discussions.
+• Audio/Webcam: You will need to enable computer audio to listen and speak (alternatively a call-in number will be provided) and you will also need a webcam, so you can fully engage in the small group breakout sessions and group discussions.

-2023 NESC: Participants are required to have a copy of the 2023 National Electric Safety Code® (ANSI C2-2023) on hand to review during the course.
+• 2023 NESC: Participants are required to have a copy of the 2023 National Electric Safety Code® (ANSI C2-2023) on hand to review during the course.
 Hard copies and electronic version can be purchased from IEEE (www.ieee.org; 800/701-4333).

 Course Access and Materials